 The Charitable Stretch Remainder Trust has other benefits, such as an estate tax deduction for those facing federal or state death taxes, but they are beyond the scope of this article.
 The point here is that Congress may have severely limited the ability to stretch payments from retirement accounts in the traditional way, but it boosted the power of a Charitable Stretch Remainder Trust to meet the planning goals of many people.

 Finally, let us give brief attention to one other issue that may not receive as much attention in media stories and other explanations of the SECURE Act—the “conduit trust trap” lurking in thousands of estate plans.
 A staple of trust planning for the last 10 to 20 years has been a technique known as a “conduit trust” to receive retirement accounts for beneficiaries after the death of the account owner, which would then use the life expectancy of the trust beneficiary to determine the RMDs.

-What in 2019 is an industry standard, prudent planning technique will suddenly in 2020 be a potential disaster for thousands of existing estate plans that have a conduit trust included in a Last Will and Testament or Revocable Living Trust.
+An industry standard and prudent planning technique last year is suddenly a potential disaster for thousands of existing estate plans that have a conduit trust included in a Last Will and Testament or Revocable Living Trust.
 This is a trap for the unwary that will catch many professional advisors – and even more clients – by surprise.